giorgiolongo/webexplusplus/README.md

 - [ ] Setting saving between pages

-### Google Chrome
+### Google Chrome/Chromium based browsers

 * Download the `.zip` file from the [latest release](https://github.com/giorgiolongo/webexplusplus/releases)
 * Extract the zip file
 * Browse to `chrome://extensions`
 * Turn on "Developer mode" on the top right
 * Click "Load unpacked extension..." on the top left
-* Select the folder named `src` from the folder to which your zip file was extracted.
+* Select the folder you just extracted.